joinly-ai/joinly/client/README.md

     asyncio.run(run())
 ```

-Or with only the client and a custom agent:
+Or only using the client and a custom agent:
 ```python
 import asyncio
 from joinly_client import JoinlyClient